 - salt as required

-- Rinse the karela in water first.
+- Rinse the bitter gourd for a few times in water first.

 - Slice the karela into thin round pieces.

-making karela fry
+Making karela fry

 - Heat oil in a frying pan or kadai.